Vualto/vudrm-public-docs/docs/source/integrations/mobile/ios-fairplay-sdk.md

 # iOS FairPlay SDK

 The VUDRMFairPlay SDK is available for iOS.
 This documentation describes the steps to integrate and use the VUDRMFairPlay SDK on this platform.

-Current release: v0.0.1 (70)
+Current release: v0.0.1 (74)

 - Overview
 - Requirements
 - Xcode integration
 - Information about Application Transport Security (ATS)
-- Example usage
+- Example framework usage
 - Limitations
 - Known Issues
 - Release Notes